 Hi!
 I am a theoretical astronomer from Taiwan.
 I love black hole physics and I enjoy public outreach and education a lot.

 I have been working on topics related to black hole accretion flow, black hole jet formation, and black hole shadow image.
-Tools for these investigations includes: general relativity (GR), general relativistic magnetohydrodynamics (GRMHD), and general relativistic radiative transfer (GRRT).
-Brief introduction of my research area can be found in the Research page.
+Tools for these investigations include: general relativity (GR), general relativistic magnetohydrodynamics (GRMHD), and general relativistic radiative transfer (GRRT).
+Brief introduction of my research area can be found on the Research page.

 Currently, I am a postdoc in Perimeter Institute for theoretical physics, devoting to the exciting projects: Event Horizon Telescope and Greenland Telescope.
-These projects share the common vision: imaging the “shadow” cast by supermassive black holes, M87 and Sgr A*, and testing physics in strong gravity field.
-Exciting details of the accretion flow near the very vicinity of the black hole, and the formation mechanism/site of relativistic jets are also expected to be revealed.
+These projects share the common vision: imaging the “shadow” cast by supermassive black holes (the primary targets are M87* and Sgr A*), and testing physics in the strong gravity field.
+Exciting details of the accretion flow near the very vicinity of the black hole and the formation mechanism/site of relativistic jets are also expected to be revealed.
 The required sensitivity and angular resolution will be achieved in near future via the mm/sub-mm VLBI technique and worldwide collaborations.